stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ## Introduction

-Although a basic FFM-based marshalling framework in now in place, as mentioned previously Vulkan is very front-loaded with complexities.
+Although a basic FFM-based marshalling framework is now in place, as mentioned previously Vulkan is very front-loaded with complexities.

 The first step instantiates the Vulkan instance using the following native API method: